 Neurological disorders and brain injuries can affect how your child thinks, learns, behaves and expresses emotion.
 Some brain conditions are present at birth while others result from illness or injury.
 Problems with reading, memory, focus, mood or other difficulties are sometimes due to these and other undiagnosed medical causes.

-The neuropsychology specialists at Children’s National Health System provide specialized diagnostic testing for children and teenagers.
+The neuropsychology specialists at Children’s National Hospital provide specialized diagnostic testing for children and teenagers.
 Our detailed outpatient evaluation can help identify causes and treatments for brain-related learning or behavioral difficulties.

 Why is an Evaluation Helpful?